Milk Bar Crack Pie is seriously addicting. A combination of salty and sweet, the pie has a crispy oat cookie crust and an ooey gooey filling.

 Thanksgiving is on the horizon and while I’m a huge fan of apple pie and pecan pie, there is one unconventional pie I absolutely love—crack pie.
-Yes, that’s right, crack pie, more specifically, Momofuku’s crack pie.
+Yes, that’s right, crack pie, more specifically, Momofuku’s Milk Bar Crack Pie.

-The first time I experienced the notorious Momofuku crack pie was at the Union Square Christmas Market two years ago.
+The first time I experienced the notorious Milk Bar crack pie was at the Union Square Christmas Market two years ago.
 I had heard stories about this pie and wanted to know if this confection lived up to its reputation.

 Oat Cookie Crust